Call4Cloud | MMP-C | Autopilot | Device Preparation

 Afbeelding met tekst, schermopname, Lettertype, nummer Automatisch gegenereerde beschrijving

-I added Fritsie and myself to the list above and rebooted and synced the device.
-Guess what error I got after trying to elevate a process.
+I added Fritsie and myself to the list above, rebooted, and synced the device.
+Guess what error I got after trying to elevate a process?

 0x8004003 EPM error SOmething went Wrong

 I got the same error as the OP.
 The logon-local policy was indeed the culprit.
-It’s good to know that besides the EPM log, the security event log will also show you the issue.
+It’s good to know that besides the EPM log, the security event log will also show you the issue: The user has not been granted the requested logon type at this computer (0xc000015b)

 Afbeelding met tekst, Lettertype, schermopname, algebra Automatisch gegenereerde beschrijving